Sharing a quick and easy way on how to make a lazy susan. With just a few supplies, you will have colorful and fun spinning DIY lazy susan.

 Who had a Lazy susan in their house growing up?
 We did and I have fond memories of it filled with napkins, salt, pepper, celery salt (it was big at our house), and maybe hot sauce.
 It wasn't very big, but we sure did love spinning that thing around to grab the salt or just for fun.

 We love sharing how to build a lazy susan with this modern rainbow DIY!

 DIY Lazy Susan

 My family recently sat down to dinner and if your kids are anything like my kids, passing things around the table is a struggle.
-Sometimes its too heavy, too hot, or just easier to get up and get it yourself.
-I decided that my family needed a Lazy Susan like we had back in the day.
+Sometimes it's too heavy, too hot, or just easier to get up and get it yourself.
+I decided that my family needed a Lazy Susan as we had back in the day.

 I did what any good DIY'er would do and I made you this How to Build a Lazy Susan tutorial.
 FULL of color and beauty and cost less than twenty dollars.

 - Paint - We used Acrylic Paint

 How to Make a Lazy Susan

 Start with painting your base color on your tabletop board.
 I went in white.